core-coin/go-core/README.md

 This will start `gocore` in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.

 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
-By default, `gocore` binds to the local interface and RPC endpoints is not accessible from the outside.
+By default, `gocore` binds to the local interface, and RPC endpoints are not accessible from the outside.

 ### Programmatically interfacing gocore nodes

 As a developer, sooner rather than later you'll want to start interacting with `gocore` and the CORE network via your own programs and not manually through the console.
-To aid this, `gocore` has built-in support for a JSON-RPC based APIs and `gocore` specific APIs.
-These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).
+To aid this, `gocore` has built-in support for JSON-RPC based APIs and `gocore` specific APIs.
+These can be exposed via HTTP, WebSockets, and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).

 The IPC interface is enabled by default and exposes all the APIs supported by `gocore`, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.